transportkollektiv/digitransit-setup/src/installation.rst

 4. Using photon-pelias-adapter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-digitransit originally uses pelias.
+digitransit originally uses :term:`pelias` as a geocoder: Insert address,
+get geocoordinates as a result.
 Sadly, pelias is not maintained
 anymore - and custom adjustments seem to be very hard.
 We've therefore
 decided to use `photon with an
 adapter <https://github.com/stadtulm/photon-pelias-adapter>`__ instead.
 (Photon has also problems, especially currently not supporting :term:`GTFS` stop
-imports, but this should be solvable in the long run)
+imports, but this should be solveable in the long run)

 The adapter is completely configurable with one ENV variable
 ``PHOTON_URL``.
 It doesn't need to be custom built.